callumlocke/json-formatter/README.md

 5. Open Chrome and go to `chrome://chrome/extensions/`
 6. Enable "Developer mode"
 7. Click "Load unpacked extension"
-8. Select the `dist` folder created in step 3
+8. Select the `build` folder created in step 3

 Edge

 5. Open Edge and go to `about:flags`
 6. Enable the option "Enable extension developer features" and restart the browser
 7. Click on the ellipsis (...) menu, click "Extensions", and click "Load extension"
-8. Select the `dist` folder created in step 3
+8. Select the `build` folder created in step 3

 FAQ
 ---